jbinkley60/MezzmoMovieTrailer/README.md

 - Local artwork for improved quality and performance
 - CSV export of trailer information and checker history
 - Command line backups of Mezzmo Movie Trailers Channel database
 - User ability to clear trailer information by movie category
+- Client software now available in both native Python and Windows x64 formats
 <br/>

 ## Installation and usage: